rojberr/data-analytics-best-players/README.md

 - [Google Big Query Datasets](https://cloud.google.com/bigquery/)

-I decided to use https://www.kaggle.com/ as the data provider, because its free ...
+I decided to use https://www.kaggle.com/ as the data provider, because it has a lot of free and reliable data (some of which may be old, be it should be enought for this project).

 # 3) Create database and fill it with your collected data

-I was thinking about Google BigQuery, SQLLite3, but finally chosen Postgres.
+I was thinking about Google BigQuery, SQLite3, but I finally have chosen Postgres in Dockerized enviroment.

-Create a Docker database with schema and import the CSV into the database.

-Install docker and run:
-> $ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres , or use the docker-compose.yml file from this repository by running:
-## Run
+To create a Docker database and fill it with data from CSV use my docker-compose.yml (I'm assuming you have Docker installed on your system ^^).
+Run:
 ```sh
 $ docker-compose up -d
 ```
-(remember to remove it with "docker-compose down --volumes" - otherwise the initialization will be skipped) This will create container with postgres database.
+(remember to remove it with "docker-compose down --volumes" - otherwise the initialization will be skipped)

+This will create container with postgres database.
 Credentials:
-user: postgres
+> user: postgres
-pass: example
+> pass: example

-How to quickly fill it with data?
-I downloaded the .csv file and

-COPY players(player_name,team_id,player_id,season) FROM '/var/lib/postgresql/data/players.csv' DELIMITER ',' CSV HEADER;

-## ER Diagram
+## UML ER Diagram
-The ER Diagram of DB looks like this:
+The ER Diagram (UML style) of DB looks like this:

 ![UML diagram](./img/database-UML.jpg)